graphprotocol/indexer-rs/README.md

 Linked dependency could not be linked directly with git url "https://github.com/graphprotocol/indexer" and path "packages/indexer-native/native" at the same time, and could not access it on crates.io.
 So copid the folder to local repo with the version at https://github.com/graphprotocol/indexer/blob/972658b3ce8c512ad7b4dc575d29cd9d5377e3fe/packages/indexer-native/native.

-Since indexer-service will be written in Rust, neon build and util has been removed.
+Since indexer-service will be written in Rust and no need for typescript, indexer-native's neon build and util has been removed.

-Use component `NativeSignatureVerifier` as `SignatureVerifier`
+Component `NativeSignatureVerifier` renamed to `SignatureVerifier`.

+Separate package in the workspace under 'native'.

 ### common-ts components